crossbario/autobahn-js/doc/tutorial_pubsub.rst

 The WAMP router
 ---------------

 The PubSub pattern is about decoupling publishers and subscribers.
-A publisher has no need to know of subscribers, and a subscriber (usally) does not care who the publisher is.
+A publisher has no need to know of subscribers, and a subscriber (usually) does not care who the publisher is.
 This decoupling is done via the router: Publishers publish on a topic to the router, and subscribers register their interest in a topic with the router.

 For this tutorial we use Crossbar.io, an open source application router.
 (We could also use the basic router functionality which is provided by Autobahn|Python.)